FaeInterestingWorld/.github/profile/README.md

 # Interesting World Initiative

-Unique points of the Interesting World Hypothesis [Summary](https://github.com/FaeInterestingWorld/Interesting-World-Hypothesis):
+Unique points of the Interesting World Hypothesis (IWH) [Summary](https://github.com/FaeInterestingWorld/Interesting-World-Hypothesis):

 - Holds the unconventional view that the majority of future Independent AGIs are likely to be friendly
   - Conflating (Current) non-independent AI systems with (Future) Independent AGIs can cause unnecessary misunderstandings